Amirt55/TPackage/README.md

 ```
 !unzip tpack.zip
 ```
-The last stage, Import the modules and use them!
+The last stage, Import the modules you want to use and enjoy! for example:
 ```
 from tpack import vis, trans, filt
 ```
 For more details, Please check the notebook file ReadMe.
+The package is being updated ...